ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l2-02-testing_writing_unit_tests.md

     assert 22/7 == approx(math.pi, abs=1e-2)
 ```

+_Hint: If your simulation or approximation technique depends on random numbers then consistently seeding your generator can help with testing.
+See [`random.seed()`](https://docs.python.org/3/library/random.html#random.seed) for an example._

 ### doctest

 pytest has automatic integration with the Python's standard [doctest](https://docs.python.org/3/library/doctest.html) module.
 This is a nice way to provide examples of how to use a library, via interactive examples in docstrings: